Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

-We now compare our different skyrmions location with other studies.
-Skyrmions formed at the transition from PMA to paramagnetic region (Pt/Co/AlOx \cite{Marine}, Ta/FeCoB/TaOx \cite{Titiksha}, Ta/FeCoB/Ta/MgO \cite{Yu2016}) are generally relatively bigger in size ($\mu m$), and are thermally less stable but exhibit uniform current induced motion with negligible pinning.
-By contrast, the skyrmions nucleated at the PMA to IPA transition region (Ta/FeCoB/TaOx \cite{Jiang,Je}, Pt/CoFeB/MgO \cite{Boulle}) are generally more stable, very often smaller in size (in the order of 100 nm) but are frequently pinned, partially hindering their current driven motion.
-In our case, we have observed micron scale skyrmions close to PMA to IPA transition, which means that the size is probably not specific to the transition type.
+We now compare our different skyrmions with other studies.
+In our previous studies, we studied skyrmions formed close to transition from PMA to paramagnetic region (Pt/Co/AlOx \cite{Marine}, Ta/FeCoB/TaOx \cite{Titiksha}) or PMA to IPA region (Ta/FeCoB/TaOx \cite{Je}).
+The type of transition in studies by other authors is less easy to determine as optimal oxidation conditions and dead layers might differ between different deposition tools.
+However, we may infer that in the case of Ta/FeCoB/Ta/MgO \cite{Yu2016}, ie. with an insertion of Ta, it will lead to a lower oxidation in the presence of more Ta, similar to our underoxidized region and that studies of Ta/FeCoB/TaOx \cite{Jiang} and Pt/CoFeB/MgO \cite{Boulle} with thicker ferromagnets correspond to PMA to IPA transitions.
+Let's notice that the stripes in these different studies have the same trends as in our case: they are more isotropic in the case of a PMA to IPA transition (\cite{Jiang, Boulle} and \cite{Yu2016} for low Ta insertion) and more oriented along a specific direction for the PMA to paramagnetic case (\cite{Marine, Titiksha} and \cite{Yu2016} in the case of thicker Ta thus more underoxidized interface).
+The general trends are that skyrmions formed at the transition from PMA to paramagnetic region are generally bigger in size ($\mu m$), are thermally less stable (sometimes blinking), with very narrow location on the wafer but exhibit uniform current induced motion with negligible pinning.
+By contrast, the skyrmions nucleated at the PMA to IPA transition region are generally more stable, very often smaller in size (in the order of 100 nm), with wider location on the wafer, but are frequently pinned, partially hindering their current driven motion.
+However, micron scale skyrmions may be observed (this study and \cite{Yu2016}) close to PMA to IPA transition, which means that the size is probably not specific to the transition type.
+At this transition, small skyrmions could probably be observed by moving towards thicker FeCoB with higher resolution methods.

-These results suggest that skyrmions properties (size, stability, current induced motion) depend on the type of anisotropy transition at which they are nucleated.
+These results suggest that skyrmions properties (size, time or field stability, current induced motion) depend on the type of transition region and the exact magnetic properties where they are nucleated.
 Although their properties could be tailored dynamically using a magnetic or electric field, the boundary conditions/ limit is dependent on the magnetic properties specific to the type of anisotropy transition.
-The different behaviors of these skyrmions under current may open distinct application objectives for them depending for instance on the operating time scales.
-Moreover, our recent experimental results \cite{Titikshainprep} suggest that some trends observed in Ta/FeCoB/TaOx trilayer may be generalized to many HM/FM/MOx systems.
+The different behaviors of these skyrmions under current may open distinct application objectives for them depending on the operating time scales.
+Moreover, we anticipate that some trends observed in Ta/FeCoB/TaOx trilayer may be generalized to many HM/FM/MOx systems.